- Careers centre

 Please do not hesitate to contact us if you have a concern or issue in relation to how we collect, store, use or disclose your personal information.

-If your concern relates to your AMA membership or another AMA function or service please contact the AMA by email to email@example.com call or mail the AMA at the following address:
+If your concern relates to your AMA membership or another AMA function or service please contact the AMA by email to email@example.com or call or mail the AMA at the following address:

 Australian Medical Association